 • follow up on your actions

-• initiate academic actions if necessary
+• initiate academic actions if necessary.

 Outline expectations

-“Your goals and objectives for the year should be provided to your residents as a written document when they join the program,” Dr. Arnold advised the Chief Residents.
+Your goals and objectives for the year should be provided to your residents as a written document when they join the program.

-“Your written document should cover both the overall program and specifics on each rotation.
-It should be extremely detailed and should outline the specific requirements for advancement in the areas of knowledge-base, clinical competency and judgment, surgical skills, and professionalism,” he said.
+Your written document should cover both the overall program and specifics on each rotation.
+It should be extremely detailed and should outline the specific requirements for advancement in the areas of knowledge-base, clinical competency and judgment, surgical skills, and professionalism.

-“Then, remember to consistently reinforce your message with personal contact,” he added.
-“Residents should understand that their contract renewal is not automatic.”
+Remember to consistently reinforce your message with personal contact.
+Residents should understand that their contract renewal is not automatic.

 The best way to prevent the necessity of dealing with a problem resident is to preempt the problem from the start.
 A proactive approach to expectation medical management is the best way to accomplish this sometime tricky task.